tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Adventurer Feat

-You can now invoke your Fey Heritage talent in two battles each day.
+You can now invoke your Fey Heritage talent in two battles each full recovery.

 #### Champion Feat